fernandorpm/mischiefer/README.md

 - `text-fs-6`: font-size of 3.5rem
 - `text-fs-7`: font-size of 4.0rem

-There are two properties that doesn't follow the shortened property-name:
+Two properties don't follow the shortened property name:

 The `font-weight`:
 - `text-regular`